Pi 4

 • Click Next to start the setup.

-• Set your Country, Language, and Time-zone, then click Next again.
+• Set your Country, Language, and Timezone, then click Next again.

 • Enter a new password for your Raspberry Pi and click Next.

-• Connect to your Wi-Fi network by selecting its name, entering the password, and clicking Next.
+• Connect to your WiFi network by selecting its name, entering the password, and clicking Next.
 (OPTIONAL)

 Note: if your Raspberry Pi model doesn’t have wireless connectivity, you won’t see this screen.

-• Click Next, let the wizard check for updates to Raspbian and install them (this might take a little while).
+• Click Next let the wizard check for updates to Raspbian and install them (this might take a little while).

 • Click Done or Reboot to finish the setup.